Amalgam Fillings and the Dangers of Mercury

-When my practice first started growing, I worked to acquire the lease of the dentist in the neighboring building, and was assessing what I needed to change before I moved in.
-He had 15-year-old carpet in all of his dental treatment rooms.
+When my practice first started growing, I worked to acquire the lease of the dentist in the neighboring building and was assessing what I needed to change before I moved in.
+He had a 15-year-old carpet in all of his dental treatment rooms.

 I realized it was most likely full of mercury and I couldn’t work there until that carpet was replaced with laminate or tile that didn’t retain mercury.

 If you don’t visit an intentionally “mercury-safe” dentist, you can be nearly guaranteed that the dentist will not remove the fillings safely, and their environment will also be unsafe to stay around.